UnifiedPush/specifications/specifications/ditributor.md

 #### TYPE_CLIENT_REGISTERED message

 The distributor sends this message during registration if the registration was successful.
-The message data bundle MUST contain "endpoint" containing the endpoint prefix and CAN contain anything else.
+The message data bundle MUST contain "endpoint" containing the endpoint and CAN contain anything else.

 #### TYPE_CLIENT_REGISTER_FAILED message